USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

     **Max.
 Emissions Red Total Cost:**<br/>
     **Max.
 Emissions Red Average CPT:**

 * What are some of the SCCs for sources that had control measures applied in the result, but had a control efficiency of less than 90%?
-[It is important to note these because they may provide opportunities for controls...] *Hint*: Examine the Strategy Detailed Result and apply a filter for CONTROL_EFF<90 to find the applicable rows:*
+[It is important to note these because they may provide opportunities for controls...] *Hint: Examine the Strategy Detailed Result and apply a filter for CONTROL_EFF<90 to find the applicable rows:*

     **SCCs with CE < 90%:**